ramseyjonah114/notes/README.md

 Second, make a plan for your day or week, breaking down larger projects into smaller, manageable tasks.
 Using a task management tool, such as Trello or Asana, can help keep you organized and on track.
 Set reminders and deadline for each task, so you don't forget anything important.
  -- 214个词

+# 2024-02-24
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, this translates to striving for clean, maintainable code that's easy to understand and modify.
+Write code as if the person who'll most likely have to debug it is a violent psychopath who knows where you live."

+In practice, this means focusing on clear logic, minimizing complexity, using descriptive variable names, commenting your code effectively, and following established best practices and design patterns.
+Remember, code is read far more often than it's written, so strive to make your code readable, concise, and efficient.